 Lua game examples:

 The biggest operating systems for mobile devices are undoubtedly Android and iOS.
-Thus, most mobile developers are focused on creating apps with languages that are compatible with one of the two or both.
+Thus, most mobile game developers are focused on creating apps with languages that are compatible with one of the two or both.

-Objective-C is one of the oldest coding languages that is still used today, and certainly a popular choice for mobile game development.
+Objective-C is one of the oldest programming coding languages that is still used today, and certainly a popular choice for mobile game development.
 It had a long journey to prominence, being created in the 1980s by 2 computer researchers, and undergoing multiple updates and major changes before ending up in the arms of Apple.
 Apple then made it a major focus for software used on their devices.
-Objective-C is inspired by C, but has several noticeable differences, such as dynamic typing and user-friendly syntax.
-In the context of designing for mobile iOS devices, developers have access to numerous frameworks and several engines like Sparrow and Cocos2D.
+The Objective-C language is inspired by C but has several noticeable differences, such as dynamic typing and user-friendly syntax.
+In the context of designing for mobile iOS devices, game developers have access to numerous frameworks and several engines like Sparrow and Cocos2D.